renehoj/qubes-os-dark-theme/README.md

 # qubes-os-dark-theme
 Nord theme designed to be used with Qubes OS

+The theme has only been tested with XFCE dom0 and GNOME appvms.

 dom0 theme matches appvm theme, making it look like a single uniform theme.

 dom0 theme has thin colored border which matches the trust domain color.